 All of the Company's resource properties are owned, leased or licenced with minimal holding costs.
 The most significant holding costs being annual lease rental fees on Nechalacho of \$24,841 and the annual expenditures related to the mining leases at Separation Rapids and Warren Township totalling \$3,327.
-As at August 31, 2019, the Company is required to incur additional Canadian Exploration Expenditures of \$221,580 by December 31, 2019.
-This amount represents the remaining balance of the required expenditures resulting from the private placement completed in December, 2018.
+As at November 30, 2019, the Company was required to incur additional Canadian Exploration Expenditures of \$25,203 by December 31, 2019, which the Company incurred.